🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Here's what to look for in a helmet:

-1. ABS shell designed for high impact
+1. ABS shell designed for high-impact activities

 2. Waterproof dual-density EVA liner